bisq-network/bisq-website/_posts/2019-08-22-bisq-dao-first-four-cycles.md

   * 14 compensation requests
 * 164 votes cast
 * 22 870 BSQ issued
-* 10 000 BSQ burned
+* 2 789 BSQ burned

 This cycle started right after a couple key developers stepped back from the project—hence the lower issuance.

-BSQ burned increased dramatically, not because of fee increases, but because of unbelievable volume.
+BSQ burned increased, not because of fee increases, but because of unbelievable volume.
 June volume almost hit 3 000 BTC, which was almost 3x May's volume.
 Much of that volume was from the XMR/BTC trade, where 1 BTC and 2 BTC trades are relatively common.
 It seems those traders took full advantage of the ≈90% BSQ discount on trading fees!

 Because of continued strength in the BSQ markets and usage, discussions to increase trading fees began.
 [In this thread](https://github.com/bisq-network/proposals/issues/94), a general consensus seemed to emerge for a slight increase in BSQ fees (to go from a 90% reduction over BTC fees to an 80% reduction over BTC fees).
 At this point, formal DAO proposals to change the BSQ trading fee parameters were made, one for the taker fee and the other for the maker fee.